bwarelabs/solana-syncer/README.md

-## Syncer Overview and System Architecture
+## Solana Syncer

+### Project Overview

-The Syncer is a component designed to facilitate the migration and synchronization of data from Google Bigtable to Tencent Cloud Object Storage, ensuring that the Solana blockchain project is available on multiple infrastructures.
-The Syncer operates in two main modes: **ArchiveSync** and **LiveSync**.
+The Solana Syncer is a specialized tool designed to facilitate the migration and synchronization of data from Google BigTable to Tencent Cloud Storage in a sequence file format.
+It operates in two main modes: ArchiveSync for handling large-scale, historical data migrations, and LiveSync for real-time data synchronization.
+The Syncer is a critical component for ensuring that Solana's data can be efficiently stored and accessed on alternative cloud storage platforms, providing greater flexibility and independence from Google Cloud infrastructure.

 ### ArchiveSync
 - **Purpose**: Handles the bulk migration of existing historical data from Google Bigtable to Tencent Cloud Object Storage.